hashicorp/terraform-plugin-sdk/.github/CONTRIBUTING.md

 ### Changelog

 HashiCorp’s open-source projects have always maintained user-friendly, readable CHANGELOGs that allow practitioners and developers to tell at a glance whether a release should have any effect on them, and to gauge the risk of an upgrade.
-We use the [go-changelog](https://github.com/hashicorp/go-changelog) to generate and update the changelog from files created in the `.changelog/` directory.
+We use [go-changelog](https://github.com/hashicorp/go-changelog) to generate and update the changelog from files created in the `.changelog/` directory.

 #### Changelog Format